conda-forge/admin-migrations/README.md

 3. Rate-limit commits to feedstocks to in order to reduce the load on our admin webservices.
 4. Test your migration first.
 The `https://github.com/conda-forge/cf-autotick-bot-test-package-feedstock` is available to help test migrations.
-5. CircleCI has a `GITHUB_TOKEN` in the environment.
+5. GitHub actions has a `GITHUB_TOKEN` in the environment.
 Please do not exhaust this token's API requests.
 6. Do not rerender feedstocks!